dqops/dqo/docs/checks/column/accepted_values/expected-text-values-in-use-count.md

 # expected text values in use count data quality checks

-Column-level check that counts unique values in a text column and counts how many values out of a list of expected string values were found in the column.
+A column-level check that counts unique values in a text column and counts how many values out of a list of expected string values were found in the column.
- The check raises a data quality issue when the threshold of maximum number of missing values was exceeded (too many expected values were not found in the column).
+ The check raises a data quality issue when the threshold for the maximum number of missing has been exceeded (too many expected values were not found in the column).
- This check is useful for analysing columns with a low number of unique values, such as status codes, to detect that all status codes are in use in any row.
+ This check is useful for analysing columns with a low number of unique values, such as status codes, to detect whether all status codes are used in any row.

 ___